SystemsApproach/aether-onramp/README.md

 All four combinations are supported (see the
 [AiaB Guide](https://docs.aetherproject.org/master/developer/aiab.html#)
 for more details), but for our purposes, we start with a 5G deployment running on a physical server.
-It will include an emulated RAN instead of a physical base station.
+It will initially include an emulated RAN instead of a physical base station.
 This configuration is sufficient for learning about Aether, after which we add more complex configurations.
 These include:

 * Enabling GitOps deployment tools.
 * Connecting a physical base station.